tarantool/tarantool-internals/source/qsync.rst

  - ``is_in_rollback`` a flag to mark if limbo is currently rolling back a transaction.

-Lets consider the case where transaction is initiated on a master node and replicated to the single replica.
+Let's consider the case where a transaction is initiated on a master node and replicated to the single replica.

 Master initiates transaction